rustyeddy/rustyeddy.com/content/notes/iot-gateway-mqtt.md

 In the above screen shot ```mosquitto_pub``` published the temperature in Fahrenheit to the topic ```ss/data/10.11.1.11/tempf``` where the CS _station id_ is represented by ```10.11.1.11```.
-Likewise, the sensorID is represented by the string ```tempf```.
+Likewise, the SensorID is represented by the string ```tempf```.
 The value passed in 98.6 degrees Fahrenheit.

-We can see the Hub receiving the data and parsing the _stationID_ and _sensorID_ from the topic string.
+We can see the Hub receiving the data and parsing the _StationID_ and _SensorID_ from the topic string.
 The data is parsed, formatted and temporarily saved in RAM.

 ## HTTP REST Server Next ...